Annapolis Real Estate Lawyer

 - A deed is to be filed for the complete transfer of property.
 The deed should contain a specific description of the property, identifications of the seller and buyer, the seller’s signature, and the property witnessed.

-An experienced lawyer can better help you create and understand your contract of sale, deed, and property transfer to ensure the fine print meets your needs and interests.
+An real estate lawyer in Annapolis, MD at The Law Offices of John Umholtz, LLC can better help you create and understand your contract of sale, deed, and property transfer to ensure the fine print meets your needs and interests.

 Rental Agreements in Maryland